sumoondev/learning-esp32/README.md

 **What I learned:** basic pin control using Arduino core for ESP32.
 **Hardware:** ESP32 DevKitv1.

+## Day 2 - Simple Wifi Server and Wifi Access Point
+**What I learned:** connect to wifi or create a wifi access point to perform tasks locally.
+**Hardware:** ESP32 DevKitv1.

 ## Run the example
 1. Open `Day-1/blink-arduino/blink.ino` in Arduino IDE or PlatformIO.
 2. Select board `ESP32 Dev Module`.